A W S - Ada Web Server

 AWS User's Mailing List:

-A good way to keep informed of AWS news and to share experience with other AWS
+A good way to keep informed of AWS news and to share experiences with other

 - SETI@Home from Ted Dennison.
 AWS is used as a "plugable" GUI to retrieve